DBRepo-Project/dbrepo/SECURITY.md

 Please do not report security vulnerabilities in public issues, pull requests, or discussions.

-Report vulnerabilities confidentially by email to [dbrepo@ulb.tu-darmstadt.de](mailto:dbrepo@ulb.tu-darmstadt.de).
+Report vulnerabilities confidentially through [GitHub private vulnerability reporting](https://github.com/DBRepo-Project/dbrepo/security/advisories/new) or by email to [dbrepo@ulb.tu-darmstadt.de](mailto:dbrepo@ulb.tu-darmstadt.de).

 Include as much of the following information as possible: